 COVID-19 has forced our country to reckon with deep racial inequities, including those in health, which have existed for generations.
 While it is not the first or the last pandemic we will face, it has served as a call to action to address the systemic racism it laid bare.
 As we move forward, we can learn specific lessons about our public health infrastructure, collect meaningful data on disparities, and prepare for a more equitable future based on a stronger foundation of communication and trust.

-- Build Trust beyond COVID-19.
+- Build trust beyond COVID-19.
 Our shared experience of COVID-19’s devastation provides an opportunity to build new partnerships between the healthcare community and communities of color.
-Under Andrea’s leadership, a robust public communication strategy around the vaccine would be operated beyond January 2022, and as the need to support vaccine distribution declines, could be pivoted to reinforce other forms of public education in support of broader community health.
+Under Andrea’s leadership, BPHC would operate a robust public communication strategy around the importance of the vaccine, and as the need to support vaccine distribution declines, could be pivoted to reinforce other forms of public education in support of broader community health.
 Ongoing community engagement is central to building trust and stronger relationships going forward, and Andrea will drive this as she has throughout her service.

-As we move beyond the COVID-19 pandemic, we must learn from both our collective failures and successes so that Boston can build a strong and equitable foundation of public health resilience for all its residents in the future.
+As we continue to fight and ultimately move beyond the COVID-19 pandemic, we must learn from both our collective failures and successes so that Boston can build a strong and equitable foundation of public health resilience for all its residents in the future.